 There are lots of fantastic things to do in Krakow but visiting Old Town is simply a must:

-- Sukiennice - Cracow Cloth Hall, one of the most recognizable buildings of this city.
-Listed as UNESCO World Heritage Site.
+• Sukiennice - Cracow Cloth Hall is one of the most recognizable buildings in this city.
+Listed as a UNESCO World Heritage Site.

-- The Church of St. Wojciech (the Church of St. Adalbert) - small church, but one of the oldest ones in Cracow.
-The walls of this church are dated back to XI century!
+• The Church of St. Wojciech (the Church of St. Adalbert) - small church, but one of the oldest ones in Cracow.
+The walls of this church date back to the 11th century!
 This architecture combines a few styles: Roman, gothic, renaissance, and baroque.
 Shortly speaking, a real treat for history geeks.

-- Kazimierz district - historic Jewish district, almost as popular as Old Town.
+• Kazimierz district - historic Jewish quarter, almost as popular as Old Town.
 A visit to Kazimierz district is one of the most fascinating things to do in Krakow.
-A charming place with a specific atmosphere.
-Packed with restaurants, churches and museums.
+A charming place with a specific atmosphere and some of the oldest synagogues in Europe.
+There are also lots of great restaurants and museums.

 If we still have time and energy, we can visit the Underground Museum in Krakow Main Square.